Analysis Tasks and Skills

 1. Identify Business Goals and Key Stakeholders

-The main contribution of analysts is they help businesses find solutions to their needs.
-They design the solution and, in cooperation with the development team, evaluate the solution feasibility.
-To do that, the analyst must first understand the need and find all important people who might be relevant for the upcoming analysis.
-Since we are talking about analysis in general, the need in this context could be some business problem or just an IT-related issue.
-Regardless of the type of need, the key task is to discover the real motivation behind the stakeholders' desires.
-The analyst must be able to abstract from the low-level requirements and proposed solutions presented by the stakeholders and must first focus on understanding the goals - WHY the stakeholders want the change, together with identifying the constraints and risks associated with it.
+The primary contribution of analysts is their ability to help businesses find effective solutions to their needs.
+They design the solution and, in collaboration with the development team, evaluate its technical feasibility.
+To achieve this, the analyst must first thoroughly understand the underlying need and identify all key individuals relevant to the upcoming analysis.
+In a general analytical context, this "need" could range from a strategic business problem to a specific IT-related issue.
+Regardless of the nature of the requirement, the core task is to uncover the true motivation behind the stakeholders' requests.
+The analyst must be able to abstract from low-level requirements or premature solutions presented by stakeholders and focus initially on understanding the objectives—the "WHY" behind the change—while identifying associated constraints and risks.

-The change is usually not driven by a single stakeholder, so before the analysis could start, the analyst needs to identify the key people who could help define the requirements, outline the solution and verify the value it delivered.
-But the stakeholder is not exclusively someone defining requirements.
-It is generally anybody with a relationship to the change, so all parties who could be affected by the change or could provide an analyst with relevant information must be recorded too.
+Since change is rarely driven by a single individual, the analyst must identify the key stakeholders who will help define requirements, outline the solution, and verify the value it delivers.
+However, a stakeholder is not exclusively someone who defines requirements.
+More broadly, it is anyone with a relationship to the project; therefore, any party affected by the change or capable of providing relevant information must be identified and recorded.

 Skills and Techniques